Canon 800D vs 850D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Canon EOS 850D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 850D is a recent model that features in the current product line-up of Canon.
-In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 800D and 850D can be found, respectively, in the Canon 800D Manual (free pdf) or the online Canon 850D Manual.

 So what is the bottom line?
 Is the Canon 800D better than the Canon 850D or vice versa?
 The listing below highlights the relative strengths of the two models.